Veg starters recipes

 Kaalaan varuval (mushroom fry) or chilli mushroom is a very famous street food of Coimbatore, which you can find near busy market places or children’s parks where the street vendors sell this delicious street food.
 Though I am not a very big fan of mushroom, for a change I sometimes prepare mushroom curry, mushroom 65 and mushroom pokada.
 After tasting this mushroom fry (kaalaan varuval) street food, it was a hit for me.

-Gobi65/ cauliflower65 restaurant style is a perfect snack/starter for evening or any time you desire.
-I have already shared cauliflower65 home style, there are so many variations which you can prepare each time and enjoy it.
-Gobi65 restaurant style, crisp from outside, reddish in colour served with onion rings and lime or lemon wedge, is a mouth-watering starter and is my favourite.
-Gobi65 is a very popular vegetarian starter in south India (Chennai) like chicken65.
+Restaurant style Gobi 65 / Cauliflower 65 is a perfect snack/starter.
+I have already shared home style cauliflower 65.
+There are so many variations in how you can prepare this dish.
+Restaurant style Gobi 65, crisp from outside, reddish in colour, served with onion rings and lime/lemon wedge, is a mouth-watering starter and one of my favourites.
+Gobi 65 is a very popular vegetarian starter in South India (Chennai) like chicken 65.
+The secret behind the crispness of the Gobi 65 is that the flour should be dry and not like a batter.

 Chilli paneer is an indo-chinese vegetarian dish and is a popular starter in India.
 Paneer is coated with corn flour, fried in oil and then tossed with sauce.
 You can prepare chilli paneer in dry form or gravy form.
 In this I have used tomato puree and tomato sauce.
 In some recipes I have used chilli sauce and vinegar, which I will be sharing with you soon.
 This recipe is a semi-dry form of chilli paneer, which is spicy, sour and tasty.